Characterization of the gravitational wave spectrum from sound waves within the sound shell model: GW production from stationary processes

 This function reduces to the linear growth $\Upsilon \to \delta \tfin \HH_*$ in the limit $\delta \tfin \HH_* \ll 1$, yielding \Eq{Delta_flat_stat} in the case of a flat (non-expanding) Universe.
 Again, substituting the UETC of \Eq{eq_EK_Eu_st} in \Eq{Delta_stat_supp}, one finds

-These results are a consequence of the assumptions that have been introduced to invert the order of integration over $\tau_1$ and $\tau_-$ (or over $\tau_+$ and $\tau_-$) to simplify the calculations of the GW spectrum, but they are only justified in the asymptotic limit $k \delta \tfin \to \infty$.
-These assumptions lead to the dependence of $\Delta$ with the suppression factor $\Upsilon$ (see \Eq{Delta_stat_supp}), which eventually becomes $\delta \tfin$ in the limit of short duration of GW sourcing.
+The results presented above are justified only in the asymptotic limit $k \delta \tfin \to \infty$, since this is the limit of validity of the assumptions introduced to invert the order of integration over $\tau_1$ and $\tau_-$ (or over $\tau_+$ and $\tau_-$).
+In particular, these assumptions imply that the dependence of $\Delta$ on $\delta \tfin$ is encoded solely in the suppression factor $\Upsilon$ [see \Eq{Delta_stat_supp}], which, in the limit of a short GW source, is linear, $\Upsilon\sim\delta \tfin \HH_*$.

 The calculation of the integral over $\tau_1$ and $\tau_2$, performed in \Sec{k_to_0_sec} in the $k \to 0$ limit without any simplifying assumptions, leads, instead to a dependence with $\tfin$ characterized by $\tilde \Delta$.
 This function is given in \Eq{tilde_Delta0} in the $k \to 0$ limit and even though it depends on the spectral shape, it is found to always be